 - Information about the area by filter preferences

-That’s the first prototype, I tested it, iterated, tested it again…and yes, sometimes I turn the templates upside down (watched too much of Stranger Things probably!?)…my TA said: “You always do that!”…but its not true! ;-)
+That’s the first prototype, I tested it, iterated, tested it again…and yes, sometimes I turn the templates upside down (I blame it on binge watching Stranger Things)…my TA said: “You always do that!”…but its not true! ;-)

-To find some inspiration I created this moodboard which compares Ping Pong on the internet and realitity — which is basically colour vs. grey.
+To find some inspiration I created this moodboard which compares Ping Pong on the internet and Ping Pong in real life — which is basically colour vs. grey.

-We are not playing online but I still I still wanted to avoid the traditional green, black, red colour-scheme most people would expect.
-This is still Berlin and people’s lifestyle should be met by the design.
-Also the target group is people who like to play in their freetime, outside, casually — not too much professionals, as they are usually very picky about tables and environmental conditions and only play indoors in their sportsclub: “The sport I do is called table tennis.
+I wanted to avoid the traditional green, black, red colour-scheme most people would expect.
+This is Berlin and people’s lifestyle should be met by the design.
+Also the target group is people who like to play in their freetime, outside, casually — not too much professionals, as they are usually very picky and serious about tables and environmental conditions and only play indoors in their sportsclub: “The sport I do is called table tennis.
 It’s not called Ping Pong or Hardbat etc. I think that such an app is absolutely superfluous and out of place for table tennis players who do their sport “seriously”.
 Table tennis is known to be operated in the hall and not outdoors…”.
 (Bernd on https://www.mytischtennis.de)

-For the Logo Font I went for round shaped letters to refer to the Ping Pong ball.
-Which also gives the impression of community and transports a warm, convenient impact.
-As there is not so much other text, I decided to limit the font use to one more family: DM Sans which has a clear typeface to provide an optimal readability.
+For the body text I used DM Sans which has a clear typeface to provide an optimal readability.
 The combination of both fonts visualizes a contemporary style for an urban and casual free time activity.
-To stick with that, blue tones dominate, as a reference to the sky and to speak to players of all ages.
+To stick with that, blue tones dominate, as a reference to the sky and outdoors.

 Brand Attributes: urban, unconventional, casual, open, contemporary